- When determining the best portable battery and power bank, you need to consider amp hours, sie, price, and durability.

 The Nimble CHAMP Lite is a portable charger that does it all: quick charge, featherlike weight, and affordable price.
 It features two USB ports and works with any device.
 5,200mAh is enough to keep your phone charged while also allowing the power bank a slender frame.

 While $30 might not make it the cheapest portable battery on the market, it does make it the best portable battery for affordability.
 Not only does this device compete with major brands, but Nimble also uses recycled plastic in its products and biodegradable, recycled paper in its packaging.
-Not only are its customers purchasing quality tech, but they’re also reducing their carbon footprint.
+Not only are its customers purchasing quality tech, but they’re also reducing its carbon footprint.

 Best for Camping: Goal Zero Venture 75

-When looking for the best power banks for camping, all normal metrics go out the window; your quick-charging, multi-port device won’t be any good if it can’t withstand impacts, dust, or moisture.
+When looking for the best power banks for camping, all normal metrics go out the window; your quick-charging, the multi-port device won’t be any good if it can’t withstand impacts, dust, or moisture.
 That’s why the Goal Zero Venture 75 tops all other devices in this category.

 This device was designed to be outdoors.
 It has an IP67 rating, meaning it’s impervious to dust and debris, and won’t take on water, even if it’s submerged up to three feet for 30 minutes.
 It also offers 19,200mAh of power for long weekends away and a USB-C port for quick charging.